namankharbanda007/dev-vani/ElatoAI-main/README.md

 ## `📱 App Design`

-Control your ESP32 AI device from your phone with the Elato AI webapp.
+Control your ESP32 AI device from your phone with the Smartmurti AI webapp.

 <img src="assets/mockups.png" alt="App Screenshots" width="100%">